eamonnk/appinfra/Modules/M05-Compliance and Security/L04-Module Review Questions/01-Compliance and Security review questions.md

 ( ) Analyzing open source software after it has been deployed to production to identify security vulnerabilities

 [explanation]
- Analyzing open source software (OSS) to identify potential security vulnerabilities and provide validation that the software meets a defined criteria to use in your pipeline is the correct answer.
+The correct answer is: Analyzing open source software (OSS) to identify potential security vulnerabilities and provide validation that the software meets a defined criteria to use in your pipeline.

 All other answers are incorrect.

 When consuming an OSS component, whether you're creating or consuming dependencies, you'll typically want to follow these high-level steps:
-- Start with the latest correct version to avoid any old vulnerabilities or license misuse.
+Start with the latest correct version to avoid any old vulnerabilities or license misuse.
-- Validate that the OSS components are in fact the correct binaries for your version.
+Validate that the OSS component's binaries are correct for your version.
 In the release pipeline, validate binaries to ensure they’re correct and to keep a traceable bill of materials.
-- In the event of a vulnerability, be notified immediately, and be able to correct and redeploy the component automatically to prevent a security vulnerability or license misuse from reused software.
+In the event of a vulnerability, get immediate notifications, and be able to correct and redeploy the component automatically to prevent a security vulnerability or license misuse from reused software.
 [explanation]

 ---
 ##Multiple Choice##

 <<display_name:Review Question 6; weight:1; max_attempts:2; rerandomize:never; showanswer:finished; show_reset_button:false>>

->>From where can extensions be sourced from, to be integrated into Azure DevOps CI/CD pipelines and help provide security composition analysis??<<
+>>Where can extensions be sourced from, for integration into Azure DevOps CI/CD pipelines?<<

 (X) Azure DevOps Marketplace
 ( ) www.microsoft.com